 The teeing area is where you start each hole and is one of the five defined areas of the course.
 It has a defined size and shape that is a two club-length deep rectangle measured from the tee-markers you are playing your round from.

-You can stand outside the teeing area as long as your ball is within the teeing area.
+You can stand outside the teeing area as long so your ball is within the teeing area.
 Before you play, you are not allowed to move the tee-markers.
 When playing from the teeing area, you can tee your ball or play it from the ground, use a borrowed or abandoned tee (even if it is broken), and re-tee your ball if it falls off the tee before you play it.

 - What do I do if my ball falls off the tee?